Send Data Extracted from Emails and PDFs to Make

 What is Make?

-Make (formerly Integromat) is an automation tool to set up workflows between several applications with zero coding knowledge.
+Make is an automation tool to set up workflows between several applications with zero coding knowledge.
 The platform is intuitive and easy to use.
 Make helps you automate all your business processes so that you can focus on delivering quality service to your customers instead of wasting your time on repetitive and manual tasks.

 In a press release in BusinessWire (February 2022), the CEO of Make Ondřej Gazda explained how they realized that their customers aren’t users, but rather makers.

-Some of Make’s common features involve:
+Some of Make’s prominent features include:

 - Drag and drop interface